ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/intro-to-amphtml-ads.md

 ### Formats

 AMPHTML ads are flexible and dynamic, allowing for many creative formats like carousel, parallax, and lightbox, to name a few.
-Get started by leveraging the open-source AMPHTML ad templates on [AMP by Example](https://ampbyexample.com/amp-ads/#amp-ads/advanced_ads).
+Get started by leveraging the open-source AMPHTML ad templates on [AMP by Example]({{g.doc('/content/amp-dev/documentation/examples/index.html', locale=doc.locale).url.path}}).

 <table class="nocolor">
   <tr>